Your browser does not support the running script, you cannot get a perfect browsing

 As you journey the romantic Hangzhou, you will experience a sense of sheer poetic elegance.
 “Known as the 'Paradise on Earth,” Hangzhou is the epitome of China's natural beauty and cultural depth that inspired poems, legends, and myths for millennia, embodying China's poetic and graceful side.

 Experience the verdant beauty of Hangzhou's tea plantations.Walk amidst the terraced fields of Longjing, where the famed Dragon Well tea is cultivated.
 Learn the art of tea picking, witness its meticulous processing, and sip on freshly brewed tea while soaking in panoramic views.
-Then, discover West Lake (including Lingyin Temple).
+Then, discover West Lake.
 Surrounded by mist-covered hills, ancient pagodas, and willow-lined shores, the lake has inspired poets, artists, and dreamers for centuries.
 Stroll through the Qinghefang Street will bring you back to the scenes of prosperity at the foot of the old imperial city of the Southern Song Dynasty.Journey back in time as you explore the picturesque Wuzhen water town.
 With their ancient stone bridges, meandering canals, and traditional houses, these towns evoke a bygone era of grace and charm.

 Third Station: Huangshan - The Majestic and Ancient Face of China